rhythm-28/Encode/README.md

 First, it reverses the given encoded string.
 Then depending upon whether we encounter a character or a number, we do the following :

 1) if it is a number, we know that the next 2 characters will also be numbers as we only used 3 digit numbers while encoding.
 We also know it is equal to ASCII value + some constant.
-We just check its position (remember we calculated remainder when encoding) and convert it back to its original character using its ascii value.
+We just check its position (remember we calculated remainder when encoding) and convert it back to its original character using its ascii value and the constant.
-2) if it is a character, we checked its position (to decide if its a capital letter or a lowercase letter), then converted it back to its original character.
+2) if it is a character, we checked its position (to decide if its a capital letter or a lowercase letter), then converted it back to its original character using its ascii value and the constant.

 It's time complexity is also O(n) .